Sometimes, you’re just not feeling it. You feel stuck. And you’re wondering how to get out of a rut.

 Sometimes, it took all the self-control and resolve I had to complete the littlest of tasks.
 Sometimes no matter how hard I tried, I couldn’t bring myself to take action.
 There were mornings I could barely drag myself out of bed.
 The mind can be very convincing in its variations of procrastination, avoidance and preservation.

-After coming out of a particularly existentially challenging rut about half a year ago, a friend asked me, so how’d you do it?
-How’d you get out of it?
+After coming out of a particularly existentially challenging time about half a year ago, a friend asked me, so how’d you do it?

 I didn’t have an answer initially.
 I simply did the best I could each day, sometimes not doing much that day aside from the bare essentials.
 It was a drawn out process where things got worse before they got better—seemingly by the bounds for the worse and little by little for the better.
 But better it got, especially when I started asking myself the tough questions and figuring out some of the tips I’ve laid out below.